ChristopheCVB/strapi-plugin-soft-delete/README.md

 | v3             | Not Supported  |

 > This plugin is designed for **Strapi v4** and will not work with v3.x.

+## 🚨 Caveats

+Because of the way the plugin handles soft deleted entries, there are some caveats to be aware of:
+- Lifecycle hooks:
+  - `beforeDelete`, `afterDelete`, `beforeDeleteMany` and `afterDeleteMany` lifecycle hooks are not triggered when soft deleting entries.
+Instead, the `beforeUpdate`, `afterUpdate`, `beforeUpdateMany` and `afterUpdateMany` are. <!-- Instead, the new `beforeSoftDelete`, `afterSoftDelete`, `beforeSoftDeleteMany` and `afterSoftDeleteMany` lifecycle hooks are triggered. --><!-- TODO: Is it possible to create custom lifecyle hooks?
+Maybe by wrapping https://github.com/strapi/strapi/blob/40b3acfe6f9bb9ff73dfba951090731879b87ec5/packages/core/strapi/lib/services/event-hub.js#L22 -->
+  - `beforeDelete`, `afterDelete`, `beforeDeleteMany` and `afterDeleteMany` lifecycle hooks are triggered when deleting permanently an entries.

 ## ⏳ Installation